 Stop right there, to know some facts about mountains in Africa!
 So, you’ve decided to hit the roads and go for hiking thru Africa.
 Interesting choice but the question you’re possibly asking yourself is where is it that you can go to enjoy hiking in a tremendous experience like never before.
 Forget about the lame prejudice people have, the golden answer is Africa.
 It is a sure bet that you will leave there with a story to tell forever.
 Here is why?

-Africa is a continent with over fifty countries each holding its jaw-dropping, eye watering rich nature.
-With amazing natural, historical, man made and so much features all situated in Africa you can’t go wrong.
+Africa is a continent with over fifty countries each holding its jaw-dropping, eye-watering rich nature.
+With amazing natural, historical, man-made and so many features all situated in Africa you can’t go wrong.
 Not a satiating point?
-Well it is only in Africa second to the Amazon Forest that you will find diverse animal species that you cannot find anywhere else.
+Well, it is only in Africa second to the Amazon Forest that you will find diverse animal species that you cannot find anywhere else.
 Don’t you want to see them?
 And what’s more, Africans are very hospitable and welcome any visitor warmly.
 They’ll eagerly want to help you out wherever you feel stranded.

 Best Places To Travel In Africa

 - MOUNT KILIMANJARO SUMMIT